napari/docs/docs/developers/architecture/app_model.md

 {attr}`~app_model.Application.injection_store` attribute, which is an instance of [`in_n_out.Store`](https://ino.readthedocs.io/en/latest/reference/#in_n_out.Store).
 This `Store` is just a collection of providers and processors.
-Providers and processors in the `Store` will be automatically be used when executing {class}`~app_model.registries.CommandsRegistry` commands.
+Providers and processors in the `Store` will automatically be used when executing {class}`~app_model.registries.CommandsRegistry` commands.

 ```{note}